Revision control

 /**

-* Called just before onStartRequest, to communicate the store token of
+* Called just before onStartRequest, to communicate details of

 * the message within the msgStore.